 - DDR DRAM Optimized Performance: This motherboard supports a new generation memory, Double Data Rate (DDR) Dynamic Random Access Memory (DDR DRAM).
-This new memory technology increases performance by executing two actions per clock cycle, resulting in data transfer rates of up to 2.1 GB/s for 133MHz DDR SDRAM and 1.6GB/s for 100MHz DDR SDRAM. - Onboard Audio: (Optional) Audio models come with the six-channel C-Media CMI8738 PCI audio controller that supplies HRTF 3D positional audio functions.
+This new memory technology increases performance by executing two actions per clock cycle, resulting in data transfer rates of up to 2.1 GB/s for 133MHz DDR SDRAM and 1.6GB/s for 100MHz DDR SDRAM. - Onboard Audio: Audio models come with the six-channel C-Media CMI8738 PCI audio controller that supplies HRTF 3D positional audio functions.
 The chip supports software access to PC DVD 5.1/6.1 and AC-3/DTS via SPDIF.
 Other integrative featues include: full DVD playback, PCtel 56K modem, and even Karaoke echo effects.
-The chip offers 24-bit SPDIF digital recording and playback with additional support for legacy audio SBPROTM and FM emulator/DLS wavetable music synthesis.
+The chip offers 24-bit SPDIF digital recording and playback with additional support for legacy audio SBPRO[TM] and FM emulator/ DLS wavetable music synthesis.
 A software package helps setup the multichannel PC sound system. - ACPI Ready: Advanced Configuration Power Interface (ACPI) provides more Energy Saving Features for operating systems that support OS Direct Power Management (OSPM) functionality.
 With these features employed in the OS, PCs can be ready around the clock but comply with energy saving standards.
-To fully utilize the ACPI benefits, use an ACPI-supported OS such as Windows 98. - PC'99 Compliant: Both the BIOS and hardware levels of ASUS smart series motherboards are PC'99 compliant.
+To fully utilize the ACPI benefits, use an ACPI-supported OS such as Windows 98. - Smartcard Reader Connector: This connector that provides the convenience of PS/SC compatible Smart Card security plus support for a multitude of new financial, telephonic, and mobile access services. - PC'99 Compliant: Both the BIOS and hardware levels of ASUS smart series motherboards are PC'99 compliant.
 The new PC'99 requirements for systems and components are based on the following high-level goals: Support for Plugn-Play compatibility and power management for configuring and managing all system components, and 32-bit device drivers and installation procedures for Windows95/98/NT.
 Color-coded connectors and descriptive icons make identification easy as required by PC'99. - High-Speed Data Transfer Interface: Support for UltraDMA/133 through the onboard IDE bus master controller quadruples the UltraDMA/33 burst transfer rate.
 UltraDMA/133 is backward compatible with DMA100/66/33, and other existing DMA devices to save the need to upgrade current EIDE/IDE drives.
-(UltraDMA133/100/66 requires a 40-pin 80-conductor cable). - Concurrent PCI: Concurrent PCI allows multiple PCI transfers from PCI master busses to the memory and processor.
+(UltraDMA/66 requires a 40-pin 80-conductor cable). - Concurrent PCI: Concurrent PCI allows multiple PCI transfers from PCI master busses to the memory and processor.

-2.1.4 Intelligence
+2.1.3 Intelligence